 280-acre natural area on the campus of UW-Stevens Point with five miles of trails and boardwalks for running, walking, and biking.
 Fish, canoe, or watch wildlife on the pristine Lake Joanis.
-The visitor center is open 8am to 5pm seven days a week.
-It houses the Browse Shop, with a wide selection of nature inspired gifts, the Wisconsin Conservation Hall of Fame, and is the headquarters of the Green Circle Trail.
+The visitor center is open Monday-Friday 9am to 4pm, Saturday 10am to 4pm, and Sunday 12pm to 3pm.
+It houses the Browse Shop, with a wide selection of nature-inspired gifts, the Wisconsin Conservation Hall of Fame, and is the headquarters of the Green Circle Trail.
 During the winter, the trails are open for cross-country skiing and snowshoeing.

 Supported by the University of WI-Stevens Point, this facility provides visitors with an opportunity to enjoy wildlife and relax as you follow the reserve's walking trails and tour the Visitor's Center.
 Gift shop on site.